ameudes/ameudes/README.md

-### Hi there, I'm [Eudes Adiba!](https://www.linkedin.com/in/eudes-adiba/) a Ph.D. researcher building tools that enhance the accessibility and usefulness of Open Data.
+Hi there, I'm [Eudes Adiba!](https://www.linkedin.com/in/eudes-adiba/) a Ph.D. researcher building tools that enhance the accessibility and usefulness of Open Data.
 With a background in statistics, I’m deepening my expertise in data science to strengthen the analytical foundation of the projects I’m involved in.

-🌱 **Research Interests**.
-My research focuses on building artefacts that tackle three key and interconnected limitations of Open Data: *Quality*, *Findability*, and *Understandability*.
+🌱 **Research Interests**: My research focuses on building artefacts that tackle three key and interconnected limitations of Open Data: *Quality*, *Findability*, and *Understandability*.
 Throughout my work, I combine mixed methods and Machine Learning, with a strong commitment to reproducible research.

 ⚡ **My Repos**: A mix of projects from my curious dives into different topics, methods, and tools, all part of my ongoing learning adventures!
 Welcome to my playground 😄